PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 on `DemSliceInstance` construction.
 Consequently, a later memory experiment of any supported length or placement reuses the corresponding physical family.
 `build_dem`, `build_sampler_and_decoder`, and `build_algorithm_descriptor` all
 share this provider.
-Multiple patches and circuits with unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.
+Simultaneous memory on multiple independent patches uses a combined canonical fixture, with a detector-stream partition translating each patch independently at instantiation.
+The physical cache key contains the ordered geometry and basis tuple but excludes every requested depth, label, qubit offset, and placement.
+Circuits with unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.

 A second bounded provider covers one or more transversal H gates separated by memory segments of at least two rounds each.
 A six-round canonical fixture yields